parrt/autodx/images/matrix-calculus.md

 # Resources

-When looking for resources on the web, search for ``matrix calculus'' not ``vector calculus.''
+When looking for resources on the web, search for "matrix calculus" not "vector calculus."
 Here are some comments on the top links that come up from a [Google search](https://www.google.com/search?q=matrix+calculus\&oq=matrix+calculus):

 https://en.wikipedia.org/wiki/Matrix_calculus The Wikipedia entry is actually quite good and they have a good description of the different layout conventions.
 Recall that we use the numerator layout where the variables go horizontally and the functions go vertically in the Jacobian.
 Wikipedia also has a good description of [total derivatives](https://en.wikipedia.org/wiki/Total_derivative), but be careful that they use slightly different notation than we do.
 We always use the $\partial x$ notation not $dx$.

 http://www.ee.ic.ac.uk/hp/staff/dmb/matrix/calculus.html This page has a section on matrix differentiation with some useful identities; this person uses numerator layout.
 This might be a good place to start after reading this article to learn about matrix versus vector differentiation.

-https://www.colorado.edu/engineering/CAS/courses.d/IFEM.d/IFEM.AppC.d/IFEM.AppC.pdf This is part of the course notes for ``Introduction to Finite Element Methods'' I believe by [Carlos A. Felippa](https://www.colorado.edu/engineering/CAS/courses.d/IFEM.d).
+https://www.colorado.edu/engineering/CAS/courses.d/IFEM.d/IFEM.AppC.d/IFEM.AppC.pdf This is part of the course notes for "Introduction to Finite Element Methods" I believe by [Carlos A. Felippa](https://www.colorado.edu/engineering/CAS/courses.d/IFEM.d).
 His Jacobians are transposed from our notation because he uses denominator layout.

 http://www.ee.ic.ac.uk/hp/staff/dmb/matrix/calculus.html  This page has a huge number of useful derivatives computed for a variety of vectors and matrices.
 A great cheat sheet.
 There is no discussion to speak of, just a set of rules.